aflaxman/dp_2020_census/discussion.md

 Emergency preparedness and other routine tasks.

-Research tasks, e.g. segregation research.
+Research tasks, e.g. segregation research and how it may be hampered.
+On the other hand, human subject research requires informed consent (Belmont Principles); de-identified data is not HSR, but if it is re-identifiable, it should not be considered de-identified, should it?

 Survey weights.